jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

 - ✅ Initial Azure/Microsoft 365 login and MFA setup
 - ✅ Creating a GitHub account (if needed)
 - ✅ Forking the Fabrikam project
+- ✅ Cloning your fork for local development (optional)
 - ✅ Deploying to your Azure subscription
 - ✅ Setting up automated CI/CD pipelines with automated workflow fixing
 - ✅ Configuring authentication and testing